Police In Houston Charge Suspect With Murder In Death Of 7-Year-Old Jazmine Barnes

 The Harris County Sheriff's Office says 20-year-old Eric Black Jr. has been charged with capital murder.
 Black "admitted to taking part in the shooting," the office wrote in a statement.

 Jazmine Barnes was shot and killed in the east part of Houston on Dec.
 30, while riding in a car with her mother and three siblings.
-A white man in a red pickup truck pulled up beside the car and opened fire, police said.

 Jazmine died at the scene.
 Her mother, LaPorsha Washington, and her 6-year-old sister were both injured.

-A tip from the public helped police identify Black, who is now in custody in East Harris County.
+Police initially said that a white man in a red pickup truck pulled up beside the car and opened fire.
+A tip from the public helped police identify Black, who is African American.
+He is now in custody in East Harris County.

 Police say they do not think Barnes' family was the intended target of the shooting, calling the death a possible "result of mistaken identity."

-Jazmine's family, a local chapter of Black Lives Matter and others have said they believe the shooting was racially motivated.
+Jazmine's family, a local chapter of Black Lives Matter and others had said they believed the shooting was racially motivated.

 The shooting has sparked national outrage on social media and in Houston.
 Nearly a thousand people rallied on Saturday near where the shooting happened, The New York Times reports.
 They chanted "Justice for Jazmine" and "No peace, no justice."